Senior Equity Training & Education CoordinatorCompany: Uplift Oregon

 Role: Session Presenter

 Brad Fortier, MA, is an anthropologist, author, educator, and entertainer and has been teaching and training adults in a variety of settings for more than 20 years.
-He combines applied anthropology and applied improvisation in his writing, research, and training work — both of which utilize collaborative approaches to solving human problems in the field and in organizations.
+He combines two fields of applied work in his research and training background: applied anthropology and applied improvisation.

-He has been working in the inclusion, diversity, equity, and access space since creating Spontaneous Village, a trauma-informed game and play-based community-building intervention for refugees, in 2014 in San Antonio, Texas, and in 2016 in Berlin, Germany.
+He has been working in the inclusion, diversity, equity, and access space since creating Spontaneous Village, a trauma-informed game and play-based community-building intervention for refugees used in 2014 in San Antonio, Texas, and 2016 in Berlin, Germany.
 He had an advisory role with the United Nations Institute for Training and Research (UNITAR) in 2016 for incorporating interactive and experiential training methods in their work.

 Brad is the author of “Long-Form Improvisation: Collaboration, Comedy, Communion”; “A Culture of Play: Essays on the Origins, Effects, and Applications of Improvised Theatre”; and a chapter in “Applied Improvisation: Leading, Collaborating and Creating Beyond the Theatre” published by Bloomsbury London in 2018.
-His thinking, scholarship, and field research on applying improvisation is widely regarded as foundational for this emerging field of training.
+His thinking, scholarship, and field research on applying improvisation are foundational for this emerging field of training.

-Brad has also spoken, taught, directed, and performed across the United States, Canada, and the European Union about both improvised theater and applying improvisation to solve human problems offstage.
-Brad is excited to be working with Riikka Salonen and Rhodes Perry, who have both been influences on his own development and work.
+He has also spoken, taught, directed, and performed across the United States, Canada, and the European Union about both improvised theater and applying improvisation to solve human problems offstage.
+He tries to listen more than he speaks and be accountable, present, genuine, and clear when he facilitates.